FirespriteLtd/website/site/content/games/_index.md

 ---
 title: Games
-subtitle: world class experiences
+subtitle: Great games made by passionate people
 featured_image:
   active: false
   alt: Games
   id: ''
   src: /images/uploads/OPM_5_optimised.jpg
 ---
-We love what we do and the passion and teamwork is reflected in the experiences we create.
+We make games and we play games.
+We love what we do.